-2.2 Developing Neural Networks with EANT
+2.2 Developing Neural Networks with EANT2

-EANT ("Evolutionary Acquisition of Neural Topologies") is an evolutionary reinforcement learning system that realises NN learning with EAs both for the structural and the parametrical part [9].
-EANT features a compact genetic encoding that uses a linear genome to represent a NN together with its parameters.
+EANT2, "Evolutionary Acquisition of Neural Topologies Version 2", is an evolutionary reinforcement learning system that realises NN learning with EAs both for the structural and the parametrical part.
+It is based on the previous method EANT [4].
+EANT2 features a unique and compact genetic encoding that uses a linear genome to represent a NN together with its parameters.
 The linear genome encodes the topology of the NN implicitly by the order of its elements (genes).
 The following gene types exist: neurons, inputs to the network, bias neurons, forward connections and recurrent connections.
 Linear genomes can be evaluated, without decoding, similar to the way mathematical expressions in postfix notation are evaluated.
 For example, a neuron gene is followed by its input genes.
 In order to evaluate it, one can traverse the linear genome from back to front, pushing inputs onto a stack.
 When encountering a neuron gene one pops as many genes from the stack as there are inputs to the neuron, using their values as input values.
 The resulting evaluated neuron is again pushed onto the stack, enabling this subnetwork to be used as an input to other neurons.
 Connection genes make it possible for neuron outputs to be used as input to more than one neuron.
 Together with the bias neurons that are implemented as having a constant value of 1.0, the linear genome can encode any NN in a very compact format.
 The length of the linear genome is equal to the number of synaptic network weights.

-Figure 1 shows how EANT works.
-The different steps of the algorithm are explained in detail below.
+The steps of our algorithm, shown in Figure 1, are explained in detail below.

-Initialisation: EANT usually starts with minimal initial structures.
-A "minimal" network has no hidden layers or recurrent connections, only 1 neuron per output.
-Each neuron is connected to approx. 50% of inputs; the exact percentage and selection of inputs are random.
-EANT gradually develops these simple initial network structures further using the structural and parametrical EAs discussed below.
+Initialisation: EANT2 usually starts with minimal initial structures.
+An minimal network has no hidden layers or recurrent connections, only 1 neuron per output, connected to some or all inputs.
+EANT2 gradually develops these simple initial structures further using the structural and parametrical EAs discussed below.
 On a larger scale new neural structures are added to a current generation of networks.
 We call this "structural exploration".
-On a smaller scale the current individuals (structures) are optimised by changing their parameters: "structural exploitation".
+On a smaller scale the current structures are optimised by changing their parameters: "structural exploitation".

-Structural Exploitation: At this stage the structures in the current EANT population are exploited by optimising their parameters.
-Parametrical mutation in a previous version of EANT was implemented using evolution strategies (ES) [3].
-This means that the strategy parameters in the EA, e.g. the standard deviation for random mutation, were themselves adapted by an EA.
+Structural Exploitation: At this stage the structures in the current EANT2 population are exploited by optimising their parameters.
+Parametrical mutation in the original version, EANT, was implemented using evolution strategies (ES) [6].
+This means that the strategy parameters in the EA, e.g. the standard deviation for random mutation of connection weights, were themselves adapted by an EA.
 This has the advantage that the system needs even less knowledge of the problem than with a different EA, like evolutionary programming.
-However, using ES for parametrical mutation has the following disadvantages:
+However, using standard ES for parametrical mutation has the following disadvantages: